Humanities and Social Sciences

 - Plus Plan

-A 60 minute lesson in which students will explore the natural and human features of Australia.
+A 60 minute lesson in which students will describe the features of a present day toy.

 - Plus Plan